pravega/pravega/docker/compose/Readme.md

 4. Add HOST_IP as an environment variable with the value as the IP address of the host.

    ```
-   $ export HOST_IP=<host-ip>
+   $ export HOST_IP=<HOST_IP>
    ```

-5. Now, run the following command to start a deployment comprising of multiple Docker containers, as specified in the `docker-compose.yml` file.
+5. Run the following command to start a deployment comprising of multiple Docker containers, as specified in the `docker-compose.yml` file.

    ```
    $ docker-compose up -d
    ```

-   If you want to use one of the other files in the directory, use the `-f` option to specify the file.
+   To use one of the other files in the directory, use the `-f` option to specify the file.

    ```
    $ docker-compose up -d -f docker-compose-nfs.yml